-Discuss the different factors involved with storing cannabis properly, like temperature, humidity, and storage containers.
-Give tips for keeping your cannabis as fresh and potent as possible.
+Learn how to store cannabis flower.
+Find out the different factors involved with storing cannabis properly, like temperature, humidity, and storage containers.
+Discover tips for keeping your cannabis as fresh and potent as possible.

 You’ve been to the dispensary, or in other words, your favorite Terrabis location.
 You’ve talked to a patient care specialist who helped you pick out the perfect cannabis flower.
 You’ve taken it home, opened everything up, and now you’re enjoying the positive effects and symptom relief you purchased the cannabis for.
 You’re feeling good, but now you have to decide what to do with your flower.
 Where are you going to store it?
 How should you store it?
 What are you going to keep it in?
 It’s leafy, does it go in the fridge?
 All of these are good questions, and we’re going to get down to the bottom of it all by looking at some of the best ways to store cannabis.

-The way you choose to store your cannabis flower can have several different effects on how long it will last, and how good it will be.
+The way you store your cannabis flower can have several different effects on how long it will last.
 Most people will consume what they buy within a month or more.
 For short term storage of cannabis flower it is best to be kept out of sunlight, in a dark and cool location.
 You want to avoid sunlight because of the UV rays.
 They can break down the compounds in cannabis, reducing potency.
 Cannabis doesn’t necessarily have an expiration date, but it can last up to a year without losing potency, as long as it’s stored properly.

 Ultimately, the answers to the questions we started with, about how to store cannabis properly, are fairly simple.
 Definitely do not see it in the refrigerator or freezer.
 Use a sealable glass jar if possible.
 Keep it out of sunlight, and be mindful about the levels of humidity and ranges in temperature.
 If you follow these simple tips for storing cannabis properly, you’ll be in the best position to preserve the freshness and potency of your flower.